Malitthh/Hacktoberfest-Playwright-Automation/CONTRIBUTING.md

 #### Commit Format

-When you commit follow this,
+When you commit follow this if possible,

 `type : Description`
 `git commit -m "refactor:Login TC updated"`